miwermi/movies-ETL/README.md

 Data sources supplied include:

  - Wikipedia info all movies released since 1990 (in JSON format)
- - MovieLens rating data from Kaggle (in a GIANT csv)
+ - MovieLens rating data from Kaggle (in multiple csvs)

 MovieLens is a website run by the GroupLens research group at the University of Minnesota.
 The Kaggle dataset pulls from the MovieLens dataset of over 20 million reviews and contains a metadata file with details about the movies from The Movie Database (TMDb).
+Wikipedia has a ton of information about movies, including budgets and box office returns, cast and crew, production and distribution, and so much more.

+Amazing Prime Hackathon organizer Britta supplied these data sources.

-The first task was to inspect both the movies_metadata.csv and ratings.csv files.
+The first task was to inspect them all and get going in Jupyter Notebook...
+Check out this repository to see how it went!

 <!--![alt](resources/___.png)-->

 <br />